How to Get Assisted Living Financial Assistance: Expert Guide for Families

 - Meet income and asset requirements

-Typically, the VA processes claims in the order received, often resulting in wait times.
-However, priority processing may be available for those experiencing severe financial hardship, terminal illness, or homelessness.
+The VA typically processes claims in the order received, so wait times are common.
+Priority processing may be available if you're facing severe hardship, terminal illness, or homelessness.

 State non-Medicaid programs

-Many states offer non-Medicaid assistance programs that help cover assisted living costs.
-These programs vary widely in structure, eligibility requirements, and benefits.
+Many states offer non-Medicaid assistance programs for assisted living.
+These vary widely in eligibility, benefits, and structure.

-Texas, for instance, provides the Community Care for Aged/Disabled (CCAD) program, which delivers non-medical personal care services to elderly individuals who prefer residing at home instead of nursing facilities.
-This non-Medicaid program allows certain family members (excluding spouses and legal guardians) to serve as paid caregivers.
+Texas offers the Community Care for Aged/Disabled (CCAD) program, which provides non-medical personal care to seniors who prefer home living over nursing facilities.
+This program allows certain family members (excluding spouses and legal guardians) to be paid caregivers.

-Similarly, California offers the Assisted Living Waiver (ALW) for individuals requiring nursing facility level care who wish to live in residential settings.
-The program aims to facilitate safe transitions from nursing facilities to community-like settings and helps those at risk of institutionalization remain in residential care facilities.
+California has the Assisted Living Waiver (ALW) for people needing nursing home level care who want to live in a residential setting.
+The program helps people move from nursing homes to community settings and helps others at risk of nursing home placement stay in residential care.

-Minnesota operates the Elderly Waiver and Community Access for Disability Inclusion (CADI) Waiver, both providing extensive services including 24-hour emergency assistance, customized living arrangements, and home-delivered meals.
+Minnesota operates the Elderly Waiver and Community Access for Disability Inclusion (CADI) Waiver, offering 24-hour emergency assistance, customized living arrangements, and home-delivered meals.

 Social Security supplements

-Supplemental Security Income (SSI) provides monthly stipends to low-income individuals aged 65+ or those with disabilities.
-While SSI benefits are paid directly to individuals rather than facilities, recipients can use these funds toward assisted living expenses.
+Supplemental Security Income (SSI) provides monthly payments to low-income individuals aged 65+ or those with disabilities.
+While SSI goes directly to individuals rather than facilities, recipients can use these funds for assisted living.

-Even more helpful, most states offer Optional State Supplements (OSS) on top of federal SSI benefits.
-These supplements specifically target assisted living residents, with the national average supplement being $145 monthly.
-In some states, OSS payments go directly to assisted living facilities rather than to individuals.
+Most states also offer Optional State Supplements (OSS) in addition to federal SSI.
+The national average supplement is $145 monthly.
+In some states, OSS payments go directly to assisted living facilities instead of to individuals.

-To qualify for OSS, applicants typically need income at or below the federal SSI benefit rate level.
-For 2024, this means earning less than $1,971 monthly from employment or receiving less than $963 monthly from non-work sources such as pensions.
+To qualify for OSS, you typically need income at or below the federal SSI benefit rate.
+For 2024, that means earning less than $1,971 monthly from work or less than $963 monthly from other sources like pensions.

-Ultimately, families often find that combining multiple resources—Social Security, veterans benefits, state programs, and private funds—creates the most comprehensive assisted living financial assistance package.
-Working with a benefits specialist or elder law attorney can help identify all available options based on your specific circumstances.
+Combining resources like Social Security, veterans benefits, state programs, and private funds often works best.
+A benefits specialist or elder law attorney can help identify all options for your situation.

-Many seniors find themselves asset-rich but cash-poor when seeking financial assistance for assisted living.
-Private resources offer valuable alternatives for those who don’t qualify for public programs or need supplemental funds.
+Many seniors have significant home equity but limited cash when seeking assisted living help.
+Private funding options provide valuable alternatives for those who don't qualify for public programs or need additional funds.

-Long-term care insurance specifically covers costs when you require assistance with daily activities.
-Most policies cover assisted living services once you meet certain criteria, typically requiring help with two or more activities of daily living as determined by a doctor’s assessment.
+Long-term care insurance covers costs when you need help with daily activities.
+Most policies cover assisted living once you meet certain criteria, typically requiring help with two or more activities of daily living as determined by a doctor.

-Policies usually include a waiting period (commonly 30-90 days) before benefits begin, during which you’ll need to pay out-of-pocket.
-After this elimination period, coverage kicks in based on your policy’s terms—either reimbursing your actual expenses up to a daily limit or providing a flat daily amount.
+Policies usually include a waiting period (commonly 30-90 days) before benefits begin.
+You'll pay out-of-pocket during this elimination period.
+After that, benefits begin based on your policy: either reimbursing actual expenses up to a daily limit or providing a flat daily amount.

-The average cost for $165,000 of coverage in 2023 was approximately $900 annually for a 55-year-old man and $1,500 for a woman of the same age.
-These policies can be purchased as standalone coverage or as hybrid policies combined with life insurance or annuities.
+In 2023, the average cost for $165,000 of coverage was approximately $900 annually for a 55-year-old man and $1,500 for a woman of the same age.
+Policies can be purchased as standalone coverage or combined with life insurance or annuities.

-Life settlements allow selling your policy for an immediate lump sum.
-Viatical settlements work similarly but are designed for terminally ill individuals and typically fetch higher amounts.
+Life settlements let you sell your policy for an immediate lump sum.
+Viatical settlements work similarly but are designed for terminally ill individuals and typically offer higher amounts.

 Accelerated death benefits let terminally ill policyholders receive a portion of death benefits in advance.
-Some choose death benefit loans against the cash value, though these must be repaid or your death benefit will be reduced.
+You can also take loans against cash value, though you'll need to repay them or your death benefit will be reduced.

 Life insurance conversions transform policies into Long-Term Care Benefit Plans.
 This option often provides higher returns than cash surrender value, with monthly payments going directly to care providers.

-About 40% of all home equity in the U.S.—approximately $14 trillion—is held by homeowners aged 62+, representing a significant potential resource.
+Homeowners aged 62+ hold about 40% of all U.S. home equity, totaling approximately $14 trillion.
 The median home equity for homeowners 65+ was $250,000 in 2022.
+This represents a significant potential resource.

-Reverse mortgages allow borrowing against home equity without monthly payments, with the loan repaid when the borrower sells, moves out, or passes away.
+Reverse mortgages let you borrow against home equity without monthly payments.
+The loan is repaid when you sell, move out, or pass away.
 They become due if you permanently move to assisted living.
-These typically work best when one spouse continues living at home while the other requires care.
+These work best when one spouse stays home while the other needs care.

-Each option carries distinct risks and benefits—consulting with a financial advisor before tapping home equity for financial help for assisted living ensures you’re making the most appropriate choice for your situation.
+Each option has different risks and benefits.
+Consulting a financial advisor before using home equity for assisted living helps you choose what's right for your situation.

-Running out of money to pay for assisted living creates significant anxiety for seniors and their families, but several options exist to address this financial challenge.
+Running out of money for assisted living is a genuine concern, but several options exist to help manage this situation.

 Hardship waivers and legal protections

-Seniors facing financial exhaustion may qualify for hardship waivers.
-These waivers become available when imposing a period of Medicaid ineligibility would endanger someone’s health or deprive them of necessities.
-The application process typically requires:
+Seniors facing financial hardship may qualify for hardship waivers.
+These are available if a period of Medicaid ineligibility would endanger your health or deprive you of necessities.
+The application typically requires:

 - Written request submitted to your local human services office